devsu/loopback-setup-remote-methods-mixin/README.md

 ### disable

 Disable the defined remote methods.
-For example, to disable the create remote method:
+For example, to disable the create remote, and the updateAttributes methods:

 ```json
   "mixins": {